backstage/backstage/docs/integrations/bitbucketCloud/discovery.md

 - **`workspace`**:
   Name of your organization account/workspace.
   If you want to add multiple workspaces, you need to add one provider config each.
+- **`level`** _(optional)_:
+  `'workspace'` (default) or `'project'`.
+At what level discovery should take place, affecting Bitbucket Cloud API limits.

+> **Note:** By default, discovery will take place at the `workspace` level.
+While being the most efficient in terms of API calls to Bitbucket Cloud, discovery at the workspace level is limited to 900 repositories per workspace.
+If your workspace consists of more than 900 repositories, you should switch to discovery at the `project` level, shifting the limit to 900 repositories per project.